sanonone/kektordb/README.md

 ### Motivation and Philosophy

 This project began as a personal learning endeavor to dive deep into complex software engineering topics, from low-level performance optimization to database architecture.
-While the primary goal was learning, the project has been developed with a focus on creating a robust and useful tool.
+While the primary goal was learning, the project has been developed with the rigor of a professional tool.

-The result is not intended to be a definitive, production-ready database competitor, but rather a reflection of this engineering process.
-The mission is to provide a powerful, simple, and self-contained vector search engine, embodying the "SQLite of Vector DBs" philosophy.
+The architectural mission is to be the **"SQLite of Vector DBs"**: a powerful, self-contained, and dependency-free search engine.
+It is available both as a standalone server and as an embeddable Go library (`pkg/core`), making it perfect for Go developers, AI/ML applications, and anyone needing fast vector search without the complexity of a large-scale database setup.

 ---

 ### Core Features

-*   **Custom HNSW Engine:** A from-scratch implementation of the HNSW algorithm for high-recall ANN search, featuring an advanced neighbor selection heuristic.
+*   **Custom HNSW Engine:** A from-scratch implementation of the HNSW algorithm for high-recall ANN search, featuring an advanced neighbor selection heuristic for superior graph quality.
+*   **Hybrid Search Engine:**
+    *   **Full-Text Search:** A built-in text analysis engine (tokenizer, stemmer) and inverted index powers keyword search.
+    *   **BM25 Ranking:** Text search results are ranked by relevance using the industry-standard BM25 algorithm.
+    *   **Score Fusion:** Hybrid queries combine vector similarity and text relevance scores using a configurable `alpha` parameter for a single, unified ranking.
 *   **Advanced Metadata Filtering:** High-performance pre-filtering on metadata.
 Supports equality (`tag="cat"`), range (`price<100`), and compound (`AND`/`OR`) filters.
+*   **Multiple Distance Metrics & Precision:**
-*   **Multiple Distance Metrics:** Supports both **Euclidean (L2)** and **Cosine Similarity**, configurable per index.
+    *   Supports **Euclidean (L2)** and **Cosine Similarity**, configurable per index.
-*   **Vector Compression & Quantization:**
-    *   **Float16:** Compresses Euclidean indexes by **50%**, maintaining >99% recall.
+    *   **Float16 Compression:** Compresses Euclidean indexes by **50%**.
-    *   **Int8:** Quantizes Cosine indexes by **75%**, maintaining >93% recall on large datasets.
+    *   **Int8 Quantization:** Quantizes Cosine indexes by **75%**.
-*   **High-Performance API:** A clean REST API with batch operations and dynamic search tuning (`ef_search`).
+*   **Asynchronous, High-Performance API:**
+    *   A clean, consistent **REST API** using JSON.
+    *   **Batch Operations:** Efficiently add and retrieve thousands of vectors in single requests.
+    *   **Async Task Management:** Long-running operations like index compression are handled asynchronously, with a polling endpoint to check task status.
 *   **Reliable Persistence:** A hybrid **AOF + Snapshot** system ensures durability and provides near-instantaneous restarts.
-Features automatic, configurable background maintenance for snapshots and AOF compaction.
+Features automatic, configurable background maintenance.
-*   **Ecosystem:** Official clients for **Python** and **Go** for easy integration.
+*   **Ecosystem:** Official clients for **Python** and **Go**.

 ---